dat-boi-lux/Langevin-MCMC-Modern/README.md

 # Langevin-MCMC

+This fork of https://github.com/luanfujun/Langevin-MCMC includes additional tweaks to enable a more seamless build experience.

 This is the code repository for paper "[Langevin Monte Carlo Rendering with Gradient-based Adaptation](https://research.cs.cornell.edu/langevin-mcmc/data/paper.pdf)" by Fujun Luan, Shuang Zhao, Kavita Bala, and Ioannis Gkioulekas.
 Check out the [project page](https://research.cs.cornell.edu/langevin-mcmc/) for more information.

 ## LMC (44.69 seconds):